intel/media-driver/README.md

 ## Building

 1. Build and install libva master
-2. Get gmmlib and media repo and format the workspace folder as below (suggest the workspace to be a dedicated one for media driver build):
+2. Get media repo and format the workspace folder as below (suggest the workspace to be a dedicated one for media driver build):
 ```
 <workspace>
-    |- gmmlib
     |- media-driver
 ```
 3.